garrandall/popular-music-data/tracks/safe---sound-dj-quik.md

 Some believe in Jesus
 some believe in Allah
-But niggas like me believe im making dollars
+But niggas like me believe I'm making dollars
 Cause even when yo niggas wanna be untrue
 You know the money's still good to you